sealninja/react-i18nify/README.md

 ### ⚠️ Upgrading to v4

-`react-i18nify` v4 does not include the `en-US` locale object of `date-fns` by default to reduce the package size.
+`react-i18nify` v4 does not include the `en-US` locale object of `date-fns` by default, in order to reduce the package size.
 If you are localizing `en-US` dates, you can use this:

 ```javascript
 import { addLocales } from 'react-i18nify';